Confession: I had never heard of washing soda until recently, but now I’m hooked on the idea of using it to make laundry detergent for my family.

 - Remove greasy buildup from pots, pans, and oven racks.
 It is very good for removing coffee and tea stains from ceramics and plastic storage containers.

-- Clean outdoor furniture and decks.
+- Use it to clean outdoor furniture and decks.

 How can I make my own washing soda?

-Can’t find washing soda and don't want to order it online?
+Can’t find washing soda and don’t want to order it online?
 Make some with a simple chemical reaction — by slowly heating baking soda.
-Baking soda (sodium bicarbonate) is easy to find down the baking aisle of your supermarket and it’s very inexpensive.
-Heating the baking soda releases the carbon dioxide and water molecules.
-Once the process is complete, you’ll have dry sodium carbonate or washing soda.
+Baking soda (sodium bicarbonate) is easy to find in the baking aisle of your supermarket and it’s inexpensive.

 - Place about 2 cups of baking soda in a shallow baking dish or baking sheet.
 Working in smaller quantities is easier to monitor and control.